RobinLuoNanjing/air_pollutants_prediction_lstm/README_en.md

 # air_pollutants_prediction_lstm
-这个项目是用于预测伦敦空气质量的状况。其中有五个监测站的数据被选用。这五个监测站分别是:Harlington, North Kensington, Marylebone, Bloomsbury and Eltham. 该数据来源为openair开源库。数据
-的时间跨度为2018-2019。数据的属性有:NOX, NO2, NO, O3, PM2.5, 风速, 风向和空气温度。因为是用于水毕业的论文，所以整个实验并没有采用面向对象的方式进行封装，所以比较杂乱，见谅。但这样也有好处，就是任何单独的一个Jupter notebook文件
-都可以独立的运行实验，并且完成实验的结果。
+This project is for predicting the future condition of the air pollutants in London.
+There are 5 monitoring stations data will be used in this project, including Harlington, North Kensington, Marylebone, Bloomsbury and Eltham.
+The data sources from openair, which is an opensource package.
+The date of data ranges from 2018 to 2019.
+Air pollutants include NOX, NO2, NO, O3, PM2.5, wind direction, wind speed and the temperature of the air.
+Since the code is not the object-oriented style, it might be messy but each file can be operated independently.

 ![image](https://github.com/RobinLuoNanjing/air_pollutants_prediction_lstm/blob/master/MD_pic/location.jpg)

-# 运行环境
+# Environment
-- google colab (建议)
+- google colab (Recommand)

 or